blurrycontour/zuul-gerrit/doc/source/developer/specs/nodepool-in-zuul.rst

   processes, each of which is capable of handling any number of providers.

+* Parallel processing without explicit coordination: a single launcher might not be able to fully utilize a provider due to e.g. CPU or I/O constraints;
+  by having multiple launchers processing requests for a provider, we can better use the available cloud resources.

 * More intentional request fulfillment: almost no intelligence goes into selecting which provider will fulfill a given node request; by assigning providers intentionally, we can more efficiently utilize